 The problem is that, while a wad almost oozing oil is OK in a muzzle loader, centrefire cartridges have to be stored, get warm and are carried in a jumble.

-Someone suggested that oily wadded cartridges should be stored crimped end down in the fridge, but I can’t see that playing well.
+- Some users suggest that oily wadded cartridges should be stored crimped end down in the fridge.

-Current favourite is a mixture of mutton tallow and some sort of oil – either cooking or neat’s foot – to get a better consistency.
+- My current favourite is a mixture of mutton tallow and some sort of oil – either cooking or Neatsfoot – to get a better consistency.